bradymholt/geekytidbits.com/posts/2023-09-25-automatic-installation-of-recommended-vs-code-extensions/index.md

 title: Automatic installation of recommended VS Code Extensions
 ---

-[Recommended extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions) in VS Code is a useful way to keep a development team on the same page.
+[Recommended extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions) in VS Code are a useful way to keep a development team on the same page.
 You can recommend extensions that perform formatting when saving files, show lint warning, and many other things that are useful when collaborating together on a codebase.

 If extensions are recommended, VS Code users should see the following popup when opening the workspace folder:

 ![Extension recommendations popup](extension-recommendations.png)

-The is a problem though: if a user dismisses this popup, it will not be shown again for the workspace.
+There is a problem though: if a user dismisses this popup, it will not be shown again for the workspace.
 Also, if they have `extensions.ignoreRecommendations` set to `true`, they will never see this popup in the first place.

 I found a way to install them automatically when opening a workspace folder in VS Code.
 With a `"runOn": "folderOpen"` VS Code task, we can run some code when the workspace is opened.
 Using a shell script, we can parse the `extensions.json` file and then run `code --install-extension` for each extension to install it.